-Councillor Fowler: To consider impact on greenbelt due to changes in buildings and impact the temporary new road will have on current highways and safety.
+Councillor Fowler for the following reasons: To consider impact on greenbelt due to changes in buildings and impact the temporary new road will have on current highways and safety

-Councillor Marshall: The highway entrance has not got the correct access and the road is very narrow at this point.
+Councillor Marshall for the following reasons: The highway entrance has not got the correct access and the road is very narrow at this point.
 They have piled the area without permission.
 Poly tunnels may leak noxious gas and smells into the air.
 There is no main sewage in the Area and no septic tank on plans.

-The application was deferred following the Committee Meeting of 24 November 2022 and deferred by the Applicant in January 2023.
-As such an update is provided at paragraphs 11.1-11.4 of the report.
+The application was deferred following the Committee Meeting of 24 November 2022 and deferred by the Applicant in January 2023 and February 2023.
+The application description has been amended by the applicant and no longer includes the proposed retrospective permission for a temporary access at the site.

+Consultees, Ward Councillors and neighbouring properties have been notified of the amendments.
+As such an update is provided at paragraphs 11.1-11.6 and 12.1 of the report.